businessOwned by:A group of around 30 Industry Super Funds

 ME Bank is in a league of its own.
-It’s owned by superannuation funds and markets its products through mortgage brokers and workplace banking.
+It’s owned by Bank of Queensland (BOQ) and markets its products through mortgage brokers and workplace banking.
 Workplace banking is another way of saying they’re closely affiliated with several unions.

-ME is smaller than the other banks but is able to compete because of the financial strength of its shareholders.
+They are smaller than the other banks but are able to compete because of the financial strength of their shareholders.
 They’ve come out with some great products and low interest rates and given the major banks a run for their money.

 How do ME Bank’s home loans compare?